Trump confidants, former British leader and Middle East officials are at forefront of US Gaza plan

 Yakir Gabay

 Gabay is an Israeli billionaire who is a major shareholder in Aroundtown SA, a global real estate group.
-He previously was chief executive of Israel’s largest bank, Leumi.
+He previously was chief executive of the investment arm of Israel’s largest bank, Leumi.
 Gabay’s presence gives Israel an unofficial representative on the executive board.

 Nickolay Mladenov